adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 # TypeScript build process

-Applications written in TypeScript must get compiled to JavaScript before you can run them in production.
+Applications written in TypeScript must be compiled into JavaScript before you can run them in production.

 Compiling TypeScript source files can be performed using many different build tools.
 However, with AdonisJS, we stick to the most straightforward approach and use the following time-tested tools.